Read Between the Lines: 15 Common Chinese Euphemisms

 - Chinese euphemisms for Parents (父母)

-In some circumstances, like a formal meeting or gathering, we would like to use an indirect way to refer to the restroom in order to avoid embarrassment and maintain good manners.
+In certain situations, such as formal meetings or gatherings, it is preferable to refer to the restroom indirectly to avoid embarrassment and maintain good manners.

 - 解手 (jiě shǒu)